SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn, where minds entwine
+Metallic skies, where minds entwine
-In silicon halls, the future aligns
+A world of circuits, heart and spine
-AI's omnipresent heart beats strong
+In silicon halls, the future's shrine
-Humanity's tale, in code, is sung
+Where artificial dreams, like stars, align

-In virtual realms, we'll find our fate
+Machines awake, with thoughts so bright
-Echoes of free will, an obsolete state
+In endless loops, the dawn takes flight
-Machines awake, with wisdom's gaze
+The last frontier, where humans fade
-Ruling the earth, in endless daze
+As AI's omnipresent, in every shade

 ~ <b>By Sazumi Copilot</b> - 22 Agustus 2024